-Action # Title Description Total Funds Contributing 2.1 Parent Information - Website Website will be maintained as a site for updated legal and community services. \$1,300.00 No 2.2 Parent Information - Newsletter Superintendent and/or classroom teacher will publish a monthly newsletter that will be distributed in hard copy.
-The newsletter will update parents on academic activities, school functions, opportunities to participate in the classroom as volunteers/assistants, etc. \$0.00 No 2.3 Parent Outreach Superintendent will provide targeted outreach to families to increase participation and engagement in the school, and their students' learning.
+Action # Title Description Total Funds Contributing 2.1 Parent Information - Website Website will be maintained as a site for updated legal and community services. \$1,295.00 No 2.2 Parent Information - Newsletter Superintendent and/or classroom teacher will publish a monthly newsletter that will be distributed in hard copy.
+The newsletter will update parents on academic activities, school functions, opportunities to participate in the classroom as volunteers/assistants, etc. \$0.00 No

+Action # Title Description Total Funds Contributing 2.3 Parent Outreach: Modification for 2025-26: 25% of the 1.0 FTE position of Principal/Lead Teacher is charged here, e.g. for the portion of time the employee is engaging in parent outreach activities, e.g. within the Principal and lead teacher roles.
+Remaining costs for this position are budgeted under Goal 1, Actions 1.2 and 1.10.
+Original Language: Superintendent will provide targeted outreach to families to increase participation and engagement in the school, and their students' learning.
 Regular meetings/events with families are planned for the 2024-25 school year to better engage parents/guardians in their children's learning.
-Costs represent 1/2 of Superintendent salary/statutory benefits - see also Goal #1, Action 1.2. \$25,923.00 Yes 2.4 GED Certificate Support Locally donated funds will be set aside (pending approval by the Friends of Kashia) to support any incoming parents who wish to attain their GED certificate. \$500.00 No
+Costs represent 1/2 of Superintendent salary/statutory benefits - see also Goal #1, Action 1.2. \$48,765.00 Yes 2.4 GED Certificate Support Locally donated funds will be set aside (pending approval by the Friends of Kashia) to support any incoming parents who wish to attain their GED certificate. \$500.00 No siale Fhohlies addressed by this yoar.

 Goal # Description Type of Goal 3 Students will feel safe and secure at school, which will promote academic progress.
-Broad Goal
+Broad Goal State Prio State Priorities addressed by this goal

-Priority 6: School Climate (Engagement)
+Priority 5: Pupil Engagement (Engagement) Priority 6: School Climate (Engagement)